Flyscooters: Il Bello

-The Il Bello is a street legal, gas-powered motor scooter assembled in China using parts sourced from China,.
-Il Bello is an unlicensed copy of the Honda Joker and is the flagship vehicle of Flyscooters.
-The Il Bello has 4-stroke air-cooled motor and gets 70-90 mpg.
+The Il Bello is a street legal, gasoline-powered motor scooter assembled in China using parts sourced from China, Il Bello is an unlicensed copy of the Honda Joker and is the flagship vehicle of Flyscooters.
+The Il Bello has a 4-stroke air-cooled motor and gets 70-90 mpg.
 It is certified by the California Air Resources Board (CARB) and the United States Department of Transportation (DOT).
 It comes in 50cc and 150cc.
 Sometimes the Il Bello is erroneously called Il Bella.
 The Il Bello is assembled in China at Taizhou Zhongneng Motorcycle Co.
 Ltd, also known in the industry as ZNEN.
-The Il Bello is available from brick and mortar dealers.